simpleidserver/SimpleIdServer/website/docs/installation/dotnettemplate.md

 ```
 cd src
-dotnet new idserverwebsite -n IdServerWebsite
+dotnet new idserveradmin -n IdServerWebsite
 ```

 Run the `IdServerWebsite` project, it must listens on the url `https://localhost:5002/master/clients`.